Hillsong College Harassment, Unlawful Discrimination and Sexual Misconduct Policy

 • because of age as defined under the Age Discrimination Act 2004 (Cth).

-Hillsong College has a responsibility under Workplace Health and Safety and anti-discrimination laws to ensure the health, safety, and welfare of employees and others in the workplace.
+The College has a responsibility under the Australian Workplace Health and Safety and anti-discrimination laws to ensure the health, safety and welfare of employees and others in the workplace.
 Individual employees may be liable to prosecution for failure to provide a safe workplace.
 Harassment, bullying and/or unlawful discrimination may result in injury to staff, which may be compensable under the Safety, Rehabilitation and Compensation Act 1998 (Cth).

 5. Understanding Sexual Discrimination

-In line with relevant national and international legislation, Hillsong College holds that no person shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity.
+In line with relevant national and international legislation, the College holds that no person shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity.
 Discrimination on the basis of sex can include sexual discrimination, sexual harassment, sexual assault/sexual violence, and sexual exploitation.
-Sexual discrimination that deprives a person of the ability to participate in or benefit from Hillsong College’s education program or activities is prohibited.
+Sexual discrimination that deprives a person of the ability to participate in, or benefit from, the College’s education program or activities is prohibited.

 6. Understanding Sexual Misconduct